nadia-polikarpova/cse130-web/lectures/00-hello.md

 - Lambda calculus (2 weeks)
     - The simplest language on Earth
-- Haskell (5 weeks)
+- Haskell (3 weeks)
-    - A cool functional language
+    - A practical functional language
-- Build your own language (3 weeks)
+- Build your own language (5 weeks)
     - How do we implement a new language (in Haksell)?
-    - How do we formalize a language and prove things about it?
+    - Fun project: how do we make LLMs generate code in our language?

 <br>
 <br>